mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 ---
-title: How to Hire a Cartoonist for Your Blog
+title: How to Hire a Cartoonist to Make Your Blog Less Boring
 layout: single
 author_profile: true
 read_time: true